Does The United States America have a Two-Party System?

 Despite two parties dominating politics due to a majority being needed to win elections, the United States doesn’t officially have a two-party system.
 Parties aren’t even mentioned in the Constitution.

-Below we will explain the ways in which the United States political system is and isn’t a two-party system, adding vital details to the conversation, and importantly explaining why other nations who use a parliamentary system (where coalitions are formed after being elected to office, not before like in the U.S.) don’t have the same exact problem, but why ultimately everyone is going to be part of the large global unofficial two-party system, the political “left” and “right” (be the debate be about globalism and nationalism, communism and fascism, or liberalism and conservatism; men by their nature come in two types, and we call these types left and right).
+Below we will further explain the ways in which the United States political system is and isn’t a two-party system, adding vital details to the conversation, and importantly explaining why other nations who use a parliamentary system (where coalitions are formed after being elected to office, not before like in the U.S.) don’t have the same exact problem, but why ultimately everyone is going to be part of the large global unofficial two-party system, the political “left” and “right” (be the debate be about globalism and nationalism, communism and fascism, or liberalism and conservatism; men by their nature come in two types, and we call these types left and right).

 FACT: When two entities dominate something it’s called a “duopoly.”
-Many countries, especially those with parliamentary systems have some viable parties.
+Many countries, especially those with parliamentary systems have more than just two viable parties.
 Majorities are built after elections through coalitions and majorities aren’t needed.
 We will compare the U.S. to other systems below to better illustrate that we are discussing practical, not ideological, matters here.

 TIP: Every state except Nebraska has a bicameral legislature consisting of a higher and lower house (typically referred to as state Senate and House respectively).
 A third party win at the “state level” is more likely than a win at the “federal level” for the federal Senate and House.
 It is also more likely in local (regional) races and other state-level positions.
 It is very rare in more highly contested federal elections where the organizations backing the major parties focus their efforts, and the voter-base is more likely to come out in support of a major party.
 Learn more about how voting works.